cuba/PiuPiu/README.md

 **NOTE**: Nothing will happen if you don't call `start()`.
 **NOTE**: Strange things might happen if you call  `start()` more than once.
 Don't do it.

-### 4. Splitting up concerns and transforming the future
+### 4. Separating concerns and transforming the future

 *Pun not indended (honestly)*